astr0-g/Decentralized-Bingo-Game/README.md

 -   Admin can update the entry fee, join duration, turn duration, whther return bet and max plyer in one game

-[BingoGame.sol](https://github.com/Astr0-G/Decentralized-Bingo-Game/blob/main/contracts/BingoGame.sol): this is the game version for real world cases
+[BingoGame.sol](https://github.com/Astr0-G/Decentralized-Bingo-Game/blob/main/contracts/BingoGame.sol): this is the game version for real world cases, which is the one deployed on Goerli testnet.

 -   Draw winners function "drawWinner" will be called by automation keeper